ossu/computer-science/README.md

 You can [open an issue](https://help.github.com/articles/creating-an-issue/) and give us your suggestions as to how we can improve this guide, or what we can do to improve the learning experience.

-You can also fork this project and fix any mistakes that you have found.
+You can also [fork this project](https://help.github.com/articles/fork-a-repo/) to fix any mistakes that you have found or add new things, and then make a [pull request](https://help.github.com/articles/using-pull-requests/).

 Let's do it together! =)